MicrosoftDocs/mixed-reality/mixed-reality-docs/gestures-and-motion-controllers-in-unity.md

 There are two key ways to take action on your [gaze in Unity](gaze-in-unity.md), [hand gestures](gestures.md) and [motion controllers](motion-controllers.md).
 You access the data for both sources of spatial input through the same APIs in Unity.

 Unity provides two primary ways to access spatial input data for Windows Mixed Reality, the common Input.GetButton/Input.GetAxis APIs that work across multiple Unity VR SDKs, and an InteractionManager/GestureRecognizer API specific to Windows Mixed Reality that exposes the full set of spatial input data available.
-> [!NOTE]
-> This article has been updated for the final shipping Unity 2017.2 API shapes:
-> * If you are using Unity 5.6, you will see an older version of these APIs under the UnityEngine.VR namespace rather than UnityEngine.XR.
-Beyond the namespace change, there are other minor breaking API changes between Unity 5.6 and Unity 2017.2 that Unity's script updater will fix for you when moving to 2017.2.
-> * If you are using an earlier beta build of Unity 2017.2, you will see these APIs under UnityEngine.XR as expected, but you may see some differences from what is described below, as the initial 2017.2 beta builds contain an older version of the API shape.

 ## Unity button/axis mapping table